Books to Review

 - Raymond, Gregory Vincent.
 Thai Military Power: A Culture of Strategic Accomodation.
 Copenhagen, DK: Nordic Institute of Asian Studies, 2018.

 - Riedel, Bruce.
 Beirut 1958: How America's Wars in the Middle East Began.
-Washington, DC: Brookings Institution Press, 2020.
+Washington, DC: The Brookings Institution, 2020.

 - Struthers, Joel Adam.
 Appel: A Canadian in the French Foreign Legion.
 Waterloo, ON: Wilfrid Laurier Press, 2019.